-The historical sublime is also present through the integration of ‘alternate worlds’ in the Tamriel’s legendarium.
-The long extinct Dwarves (‘dwemer’) were an ancient, technologically advanced civilisation that built complex underground cities and galleries.
-They used steam-powered machinery, built defensive automatons and dragged natural light through mirrors and pipes deep into their underground cities.
+The historical sublime is also present through the integration of alternate worlds in the Tamriel’s legendarium.
+The long extinct Dwarves (‘dwemer’) were an ancient, technologically advanced civilisation that had built complex underground cities and galleries.
+They had used steam-powered machinery, built defensive automatons and dragged natural light through mirrors and pipes deep into their underground cities.
 Here Adam Adamowicz was clearly inspired by the Retrofuturist Steampunk subculture (the 1900’s steam technology re-imagined as futuristic).
 However, in order to give it an ancient mythic flavour compatible with the Elder Scrolls, he mixed it with Mayan architecture and decorations – the cities of the dwarves are carved in stone, probably evoking the ancient city of Petra as well.
 The complexity of these ruins, along with their gigantic scale, age and mystery (no one knew the reason of the dwemer’s disappearance, their ruins were still full of functioning artefacts, dangerous traps and automatons) evokes a feeling of historical sublime.

 Skyrim Special Edition Screenshot